WILLS POINT, TX – Gospel for Asia (GFA) Special Report #1 – Discussing the world’s quest for access to pure water that is safe to drink.

 Along with providing pure water, Jesus Wells strengthen the local economy and inspire a healthy pride of ownership.

-In 2017, GFA helped install more than 4,600 Jesus Wells in Asian communities.
+In 2017, Gospel for Asia (GFA) helped install more than 4,600 Jesus Wells in Asian communities.
 But that’s just a start.
-With the generous support of donors throughout the world, GFA-supported workers will continue to help address the global water crisis—one community at a time.
+With the generous support of donors throughout the world, Gospel for Asia (GFA)-supported workers will continue to help address the global water crisis—one community at a time.

 Six Steps to Pure Water Security